jkoz/ihet3/main.md

 ### Cushion-hitch Hydraulic System

-"The function of a cushion hitch system,..., is to act as a connection device when it is mounted between the scraper" [@GOASspns].
+"The function of a cushion hitch system,..., is to act as a connection device when it is mounted between the scraper and tractor" [@GOASspns].
+The cushion-hitch is belong to the suspension system which helps equipment to maintain traction, transfer load during breaking and accelerating, provides an articulation point for steering and provide a comfort ride for drivers.
+The cushion hitch maintains a certain height for scrapers by continuously adding and removing from the load cylinder.
 Below pictures taken from HeavyEquipment.org shows the left and right side of scraper gooseneck, cushion-hitch pump, and its control system.

 ![**Figure 3**: Cushion-hitch hydraulic components. [@GOASspns]](cushion-hitch-comp-location.png){width="\textwidth"}